bsmith89/StrainFacts-manuscript/doc/submission.md

 TODO: Clarify in the text that the two fecal samples with SCGs came from two distinct subjects.
 TODO: Share a patch for Strain Finder and MixtureS code as a supplement
-TODO: Be more explicit in the introduction about the fuzzy haplotypes allowing us to harness PyTorch gradient descent
 TODO: Select better colors for countries in Figure 6
 TODO: Add supplement with distance-to-ANI comparison plots
 TODO: Refine figures in Inkscape